jamesheald/COIN/README.md

 ### Fitting the model to data

 The parameters of the COIN model are fit to data via maximum likelihood estimation.
 The data should be in vector form with one element per trial (use NaN on trials where adaptation was not measured).
-Use the adaptation property to pass the data to the model.
+Pass the data to the model via the adaptation property.
 After the model parameters and the paradigm have been defined (see [Properties](#properties)), the negative log likelihood of the data can be estimated by calling the objective_COIN method on object obj:
 ```
 o = obj.objective_COIN;
 ```